john-data-chen/next-dnd-starter-kit/README.md

 - status: enabled
 - benefit:
   - 50~100 times faster than ESLint (it can lint this small project in 1.5 seconds, it has more potential in big projects with thousands of files)
-  - easier to setup
+  - easier to setup (compared to ESLint 9+)
   - clearer instructions showing how to fix each issue
   - many ESLint packages can be removed (in my case 10 packages)
-- note: Oxlint is in a stable version, and I have used it in production for a long time.
+- note: Oxlint is in a stable version, and many companies have used it in production for a long time.
   But Type-Aware plug-in is still in a preview version.
 It is not recommended to use it in production, and it is a experimental in this project.

 #### Introductions